Jumio/mobile-react/README.md

 * `"IProov_PromptTooClose"`
 * `"IProov_PromptTooFar"`

-Make sure your `podfile` is up to date and that new pod versions are installed properly so your `Localizable` files include new strings.
+Make sure your `Podfile` is up to date and that new pod versions are installed properly so your `Localizable` files include new strings.
 For more information, please refer to our [Changelog](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/changelog) and [Transition Guide](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/transition-guide_id-verification-fastfill.md#3.8.0).

 # Support